Ivan-1F/CarpetTick/README.md

 A [MCDReforged](https://github.com/Fallen-Breath/MCDReforged) (>=2.x) plugin

-Get server status using carpet `/tick` command
+Get server status using carpet `/tick` command without enabling `/tick rate` and `/tick wrap`

+Designed for carpet mod for 1.13 since there's no `/profile` command

+If you are using fabric-carpet, just go ahead and use `/profile` command

 ## Config